 California captured our attention as the most killer-capable state with 17 horror movies on the list.
-Famous flicks like Nightmare On Elm Street (1990), Scream (1998), and The Lost Boys (1987) all cast a dark shadow over the Golden State.
+Famous flicks like A Nightmare On Elm Street (1984), Scream (1996), and The Lost Boys (1987) all cast a dark shadow over the Golden State.
 However, Creep (2014) features the highest death toll for a California-based horror.
 We won’t spoil much more about this freaky first-person film, but it’s worth adding to your collection.

 At least no animals were harmed in the making of these horror films, right?

 The previous counts primarily include people-on-people murder, but as far as on-screen deaths go, it’s not always humans experiencing the horror:

 - California: The Birds (1963) features 17 aviary assassinations.